What Defines a Good Photograph?

 The ultimate step was to individually re-master each of my fine art image files for printing on a specific, linearized printer.
 The only way to do that was to own a printer.
 I had to know, so I bought the printer and the heat press and, not wanting to go so far as to open a printing shop at that point, had them installed in my dining room.

-Today, if you hold up an SF Soft Wear packaged shirt, from six or eight feet away it’s hard to tell the difference between the print on paper and the print on the shirt.
+Today, if you hold up an SF Soft Wear packaged shirt, from a few feet away it’s hard to tell the difference between the print on paper and the print on the shirt.
 It’s quite remarkable, even to a perfectionist like me.